justlep/knockout-stripped/README.md

 # Knockout-stripped
 A heavily reduced [KnockoutJS](http://knockoutjs.com/) (v3.3.0) with most DOM-related code removed (no bindings, extenders etc).

-Created to take advantage of Knockout's Observable datatypes in a **non-browser** environments, like Bitwig controller scripts.
+Created to take advantage of Knockout's Observable datatypes in a **non-browser** environment, like Bitwig controller scripts.
 Working datatypes are:
 * ko.observable()
 * ko.observableArray()